epam/edp-nexus-operator/docs/api.md

-NexusStatus defines the observed state of Nexus
+NexusStatus defines the observed state of Nexus.

 <table>
     <thead>